The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 The sender is built Jobsite tough and the only major complaint that surfaces, again and again, is the weight of the unit.
 Even though the weight of the tool is a plus in heavy sanding environments.
 Built for heavy use, this unit will work well on everything from household furniture refinishing to the heavy-duty floor or metal sanding.

-The Black & Decker Random Orbital Sander: The Black & Decker Random Orbital Sander comes with a uniquely designed durable plastic that houses all the components.
+The Black & Decker Random Orbital Sander comes with a uniquely designed durable plastic that houses all the components.
 This makes for a lightweight unit that is impact-resistant.
 This ensures minimum shock to the device and that it remains in optimum condition even after impact.

 Image of The Black & Decker Random Orbital Sander

-Maneuvering this gadget is as easy it gets, thanks to a rubber-coated, streamlined handle for comfort.
+Maneuvering this gadget is as easy as it gets, thanks to a rubber-coated, streamlined handle for comfort.
 A handle extension allows for even more workability.
 It also helps improve grip when working, allowing you to work for extended hours without fatigue or sore fingers.
-Another unique feature for the Black & Decker is its rubber-sealed main switch.
+Another unique feature of the Black & Decker is its rubber-sealed main switch.

-This helps prevent dust from entering the switch compartment, maintaining soft control, and ultimately improves the life of the gadget.
+This helps prevent dust from entering the switch compartment, maintains soft control, and ultimately improves the life of the gadget.
 The random orbital sanding action of this gadget is what makes it what it is.

-Makita BO4900V: A useful variable speed dial allows you to operate the Makita BO4900V at any setting between 4000 and 10000 orbits per minute enabling you to achieve precision and efficiency on several different types of projects.
-It’s a super smooth half sheet model.
-It doesn’t vibrate much.
-It is equipped with corrosion-resistant metal clamps.
-You can hook it up to a vacuum hose too.
+A useful variable speed dial allows you to operate the Makita BO4900V at any setting between 4000 and 10000 orbits per minute enabling you to achieve precision and efficiency on several different types of projects.

 Image of Makita BO4900V

-Makita 9403: This whisper-quiet unit ( for a typical belt sander) produced only 84 decibels of noise but still provides great results.
+This whisper-quiet unit ( for a typical belt sander) produced only 84 decibels of noise but still provides great results.
 The powerful 11 amp motor can run its 4-inch by 24-inch belt at an impressive 1640 feet per minute for quick stock removal.
-Furthermore a labyrinth constructed interior protects the motor and bearings from particle contamination.

 Image of Makita 9403

 The included bag is good for small jobs but many owners just attach it to a shop vac for dust collection or connect a hose leading to a covered bucket when doing larger jobs.
-Perhaps, the single most damaging problem with the 9403 is a manufacturing defect which has a habit of slipping past quality control.

-Conclusion
+9. Conclusion

 Image for the conclusion section